 Our Lady Help of Christians Catholic School is part of the Parish of Epping and Carlingford located in the Broken Bay Diocese, on Sydney's North Shore, in the centre of the shopping area of Epping.
-The new school will be a two minute walk from Epping railway station and located on the parish grounds with the Catholic Church.
-With a main entrance from Oxford Street, the school will also be accessed from Cambridge Street as both a pedestrian and from the underground carpark.
+Our state-of-the-art new school building is a two-minute walk from Epping metro and railway station.

 The school was founded by the Parramatta Sisters of Mercy in 1908.
 Under the protection and patronage of Mary, Help of Christians, we value an ongoing partnership with parents in providing opportunities for students to excel within a stimulating Catholic school environment.

 The school caters for boys and girls from Kindergarten to Year 6.
-Students are traditionally drawn mainly from Epping, North Epping, Carlingford, Cheltenham, Beecroft, Eastwood and Marsfield.
-Increasingly, parents who commute to Macquarie Park for work also select OLHC for ease of access to a faith-based school.
+Students are traditionally drawn from surrounding local and outer suburbs but increasingly from the Hills and Parramatta LGA's.
+Parents who commute to Macquarie Park and the city for work select OLHC for ease of access to a faith-based school.
 The school enjoys a positive profile in the local community and is proud of its reputation for excellence in teaching, learning and pastoral care.

-In 2022, approximately 87 students drawn from a range of cultural backgrounds attended the school.
-Six class teachers and three specialist teachers supported the learning.
+In 2024, 112 students drawn from a range of cultural and religious backgrounds attended the school.
+Five class teachers and three specialist teachers supported the learning.
 The school competes each year in a range of Diocesan sporting events such as swimming carnivals, athletics days, netball gala days, rugby gala days and cross-country events.
 Swimming lessons are conducted at the Ryde Aquatic Centre for Kindergarten to Year 4 students.
-Years 5 and 6 students usually participate in surf education lessons as well as specialist sailing, paddleboarding and kayaking lessons at Balmoral.
+Years 5 and 6 students participate in surf education lessons as well as specialist sailing, paddleboarding and kayaking lessons at Balmoral.

-Twice a year, a musical soiree is conducted to encourage the musical talents of children at the school.
-The school choir performs at this event along with any students who have successfully auditioned.
-This always includes a number of our children who take up the option of instrumental tuition provided through our Band Programme.
-Each year the OLHC Choir participate in the local eisteddfod.
-In 2022 we won 1st place in the Small School Choral primary section of the Ryde Eisteddfod.
-We were also the guest choir for the 2022 St Vincent de Paul Christmas Mass.
+A musical soiree is conducted each year to showcase the musical talents of children at the school.
+The school choir performs at this event as well as the local eisteddfod.
+In 2024 we again won 1st place in the Small School Choral primary section of the Ryde Eisteddfod.
+Nearly a third of our students take up the option of instrumental tuition provided through our Band Programme onsite during school hours.
 Children have the opportunity to participate in a range of other enrichment activities such as:

-Robotics and Coding - including Lego ev3, Spherobots

-Maths Olympiad competition for Year 4, Year 5 and Year 6

-ICAS Mathematics, Science and English for Years 3-6

-Chess club for Kindergarten to Year 6

-Year 5 Epping Rotary Debating Competition

-K-6 Annual Public Speaking Competition

-PATCH social skills Lunch Club - a wellbeing and social skills programme for selected cohorts, small groups and individuals.
+- Robotics and Coding including Spherobolts and Minecraft Education - Maths Olympiad competition for Year 4, Year 5 and Year 6 - ICAS Mathematics, Science and English for Years 3-6 - Chess club for Kindergarten to Year 6 - Year 5 Epping Rotary Debating Competition - K-6 Annual Public Speaking Competition - PATCH social skills Lunch Club a wellbeing and social skills programme for selected cohorts, small groups and individuals

+- Broken Bay Religious Creative Arts Competition - Catholic Schools Broken Bay Christmas Card Competition - Year 6 Mission Mass